Ryobi has made various claims about it's line of 18v chargers. Ryobi has even given creative nicknames to some models.

 They are are molded in the same neon green plastic as the genuine Ryobi and some are actually labeled "Model P117".

-Read the description of these chargers carefully and you'll find that they don't claim to be manufactured by Ryobi, they claim to be "for Ryobi".
+Read the description of these chargers carefully and you'll find that they don't claim to be manufactured by Ryobi, they simply claim to be "for Ryobi".

 I have never purchased or tested one of these knock-off chargers so I'm unable to evaluate their claims of Ryobi compatibility